jsreport/docs/docs/dotnet-aspnetcore.md

 [MiddlewareFilter(typeof(JsReportPipeline))]
 public IActionResult Invoice()
 {
-	HttpContext.JsReportFeature().Recipe(Recipe.ChromePdf);
+	HttpContext.JsReportFeature().Recipe(Recipe.PhantomPdf);
 	return View();
 }
 ```

-This enables asp.net filter which captures the view rendering result and uses the specified [chrome-pdf recipe](/learn/chrome-pdf) to convert the output html into pdf.
+This enables asp.net filter which captures the view rendering result and uses the specified [phantom-pdf recipe](/learn/phantom-pdf) to convert the output html into pdf.

-This is just very basic scenario particularly useful in asp.net mvc based applications.
+This is just very basic scenario particularly useful in asp.net based applications.
 However jsreport includes tons of nice features worth it to explore.
 It allows to [convert html to excel](/learn/html-to-xlsx), evaluate javascript [templating engines](/learn/templating-engines) on top of the razor, run [custom javascript functions](/learn/scripts) and much more.

-## Advanced configuration

-The most of the request as well as response configuration can be set through `HttpContext.JsReportFeature()`.
-Some particularly useful configurations are mentioned below.

-### Modify response
+## Modify response

 The response headers or other advanced response's attributes can be filled inside the `OnAfterRender` hook.